Punktum-dk/epp-service-specification/README.md

 For issue reporting related to this specification, the EPP implementation or test, sandbox or production environments, please contact us via the regular support channels.

-<a id="demotest-client"></a>

-### Demo/Test Client

-We have developed a demo/test client, which is freely available and open sourced under a MIT license.

-The client is [available on GitHub][EPPDEMOCLIENT].

 <a id="additional-information"></a>

 ### Additional Information